 Phentermine and B12 Supplements

-Among forum and Facebook group members, B12 (or a complex of B vitamins) is probably the most popular of the supplements with phentermine.
+Among Facebook group members, B12 (or a complex of B vitamins) is probably the most popular of the supplements with phentermine.
 In fact, weight loss doctors frequently prescribe B12 shots or pills with phentermine to boost patients’ energy and metabolism.
 Still, not all experts are convinced about this popular supplement’s true usefulness.

 What are B12 supplements used for?

 B12 is a water-soluble vitamin found in most animal products (eggs, fish, meat, dairy, etc.).
 It’s critical for the amino acid conversion that allows for RNA, DNA, protein and lipid synthesis.
 It also supports proper neurological function and hemoglobin formation.
 While B12 deficiency is relatively rare amongst healthy American adults, it is more common among older adults, vegans and people with gastrointestinal disorders.